-- 2 Review Medication History Details and Update a Patient’s Medications
+- 2 See Additional Details and Update a Patient’s Medications

 As soon as you open a patient’s chart, you can review what medications they take in the Medication History component.

-By default, the Medication History appears on the Medical Summary.
-Your practice may also add it to chart note protocols to make it easy to review medications as you chart a visit.
+By default, the Medication History component appears on the Medical Summary.
+Your practice may also add it to visit notes, phone notes, and portal messages.

 The Medication History component shows all of a patient’s prescribed and reported medications.
 You can filter the list to display only active medications, if you prefer.

-Review Medications and Allergies While Charting in PCC EHR
+Mark Medications and eRx Allergies as Reviewed in PCC EHR

-You can also mark a patient’s Medication History and eRx Allergies as reviewed right on the chart note in PCC EHR, avoiding the need to open PCC eRx just for this purpose.
+You can mark a patient’s Medication History and eRx Allergies as reviewed while charting on a visit note, phone note, or portal message in PCC EHR, avoiding the need to open PCC eRx just for this purpose.

-Once a component has been reviewed, the date and attribution for the most recent review will appear below the component.
+The date and attribution for the most recent review appear below each component.

 If changes are made to the patient’s medications or allergies after you review them, PCC EHR will indicate that there have been changes, prompting a new review.